 2.1 Data Collection and Integration

-A regional hospital in the Midwest might partner with local clinics and insurance providers to consolidate claims, lab results, and patient-record data into a centralized analytics platform.
-By using standardized terminology (e.g., SNOMED CT or ICD-10 codes) and robust integration tools, the hospital ensures that all relevant information flows seamlessly into a unified data warehouse.
+Example: A regional hospital in the Midwest could collaborate with local clinics and insurance providers to pool together patient data—like claims and lab results—into one unified platform.
+By using standardized terminology (e.g., SNOMED CT or ICD-10 codes) and reliable integration tools, the hospital ensures that all relevant information flows to a central data warehouse.

 2.2 Data Cleansing and Normalization